 How do you know what affects your mortgage rate?
 Finding out when to expect the current rates to rise or fall can be a helpful skill when preparing to apply for a mortgage or refinance your current home.
-One guiding force of the economy is the Federal Reserve (oftentimes referred to as “the Fed”), the nation’s banking system.
+One guiding force of the economy is the Federal Reserve (“the Fed”), the nation’s banking system.

 Although the Federal Reserve does not directly affect the rise and fall of mortgage rates, it does decide things such as the Federal Fund Rate, which then can impact the cost of loans.
 Here’s what you need to know about how the Federal Reserve affects mortgage rates.